-But, I’ve got some reasons.
+But, there are some reasons.
 First, this topic compels us to examine American history from a different perspective than most of us are used to doing.
-The case for reparations for some form of reparations for African-Americans is not intended as a kind of punitive damages or monetary apology for slavery.
+The case for reparations in some form or another for African-Americans is not intended as a kind of punitive damages or monetary apology for slavery.
 As reparations’ most articulate recent advocate argues, it is about the edifice of exploitation that today’s White privilege stands atop right now and going forward.
 Maybe it’s a bad, wrong argument.
 But, it is about the present and future as much as the past.

-Another reason is that acknowledging the truth of terrible historical injustices and in some instances and in some form compensating the victims is an accepted principle of international law in the 21st century.
+Another reason is that acknowledging the truth of terrible historical injustices and/or compensating the victims is an accepted principle of international law in the 21st century.
 It’s called “transitional justice,” and it has been tried in a number of countries, such as Germany (reparations to Holocaust victims) and South Africa (truth and reconciliation commissions).